just-the-docs/just-the-docs/operations/ACCOUNTING.md

 **Purpose**

-To cover the major points of accounting practices at Countable.
+Keep accounting practices efficient, compliant with applicable regulation, and effective at providing the reporting to manage the business effectively.

 **Scope**